-38. The recovery of lost revenues due to programs like the CEF-EE will be made via a CIP based on the methodology outlined below and detailed in the schedules for gas and electric, as noted in Attachments 6G and 6E, respectively.
+based on the methodology outlined below and detailed in the schedules for gas and electric, as noted in Attachments 6G and 6E, respectively.
 In addition, PSE&G agrees to implement initiatives to further customer conservation efforts, providing a funding amount ("shareholder contribution") of \$3.3 million per year as long as the CIP remains in place, commencing with the start of the CIP deferrals, as defined below.
 All shareholder contribution expenditures will be allocated 55% to electric distribution (or approximately \$1.8 million) and 45% to gas distribution (or approximately \$1.5 million).
 Any underspend in a year will be factored into the following year's spending amount.
 The shareholder contribution will not be included in customer rates.
 The shareholder contribution will support initiatives designed to aid customers in reducing their costs of natural gas and electricity and to reduce each utility's peak demand.
-The initiatives to further encourage customer engagement in the CEF-EE Program (e.g., the distribution of free EE kits within low- and moderate-income census tracts), grants to schools and community organizations, and a business EE portal.
+The initiatives may include efforts such as education and outreach, as well as enhancements to standard incentives to further encourage customer engagement in the CEF-EE Program (e.g., the distribution of free EE kits within low- and moderate-income census tracts), grants to schools and community organizations, and a business EE portal.